papalotis/ft-fsd-path-planning/README.md

 #### (v0.4.3)

-- Added `Acceleartion` relocalization and stable acceleration path calculation.
+- Added `Acceleration` relocalization and stable acceleration path calculation.
 - Added caching mechanism for the sorrting step (about 20% performance improvement).

 > [!IMPORTANT]